 - A. Development Hard Costs The actual rehabilitation costs including: - 1.
-Costs to meet the International Residential Code or International Building Code (as applicable to the type of housing) of the International Code Council - 2.
+Costs to meet the International Residential Code or International Building Code (as applicable to the type of housing) of the International Code Council.
+All rehabilitation projects must comply with Attachment "J", WCDA Property Development Standards. - 2.
 Costs to meet rehabilitation standards - 3.
 Essential improvements - 4.
 Energy-related improvements - 5.
 Costs to contain or abate Lead-based paint hazards - 6.
 Costs to mitigate hazards including but not limited to mold, asbestos, radon, and drugs - 7.
 Improvements for handicapped persons - 8.
 Repair or replacement of major housing systems in danger of failure - 9.
 Incipient repairs and general property improvements of a non-luxury nature - B. Demolition Costs when part of a rehabilitation project. - C. Site Improvements and utility connections can be funded with HOME funds only when conducted in conjunction with HOME eligible activities. - D. Related Soft Costs reasonable and necessary costs, including: - 1.
 Architectural, engineering or related professional services (inspection, work write-ups) to a third party. - 2.
 Financing costs such as loan points, credit and title costs, recordation fees, building permits, legal fees, appraisals, and developer fees. - 3.
 Relocation costs (permanent and temporary), affirmative marketing, and fair housing information services. - E. Refinancing Costs only when cost of rehabilitation exceeds cost of refinancing.